-Postal address for primary contact person for this request (in general, email correspondence will be used):
+Postal address for primary contact person for this request (in general, email correspondence will be used): P. Vileišio g.
+5, LT-10308 Vilnius, Lithuania

 PLEASE NOTE: This completed form will become part of the public record of this change request and the history of the ISO 639-3 code set and will be posted on the ISO 639-3 website.